Logarithmic Gromov-Witten theory with expansions: Introduction

 \subsection{Further discussion}

-At a conceptual level, these two results complete the simple normal crossings generalization of Jun Li's theory.
-As mentioned above, the localization formula for the expanded theory appears to be the natural next step.
-If proved, these would in turn yield reconstruction theorems for Gromov--Witten invariants via semistable reduction in great generality, generalizing the calculation schemes of Gathmann and Maulik--Pandharipande~\cite{Ga03,MP06}.
-In parallel, a systematic understanding of the combinatorics in the boundary stratifications of the spaces we construct here will be crucial for applications.
+Our results complete the simple normal crossings generalization of Li's theory.
+The virtual class of Li's theory also satisfies a remarkable torus localization formula~\cite{GV05,MR19}.
+The parallel formula in the expanded theory is the natural next step.
+If proved, these will yield reconstruction theorems for Gromov--Witten invariants via semistable reduction.
+A basic test for these developments would be to show that the logarithmic theory of $(X,D)$ is determined by the absolute theory of the strata, generalizing the calculation schemes of Gathmann and Maulik--Pandharipande~\cite{Ga03,MP06}.
+See~\cite[Corollary~Y]{BNR22} for progress in genus $0$.

-The closest relative of the ideas in the present paper is \textit{punctured} logarithmic Gromov--Witten theory, currently in development\footnote{Abramovich and Gross have explained that their formalism describes the moduli space of logarithmic maps in terms of punctured maps to the strata, but currently only describes its virtual class in situations where sufficient transversality is present.
-This appears to be sufficient for certain applications in mirror symmetry.} by Abramovich--Chen--Gross--Siebert~\cite{ACGS17}.
-Superficially, maps to expansions are quite different beasts than punctured maps, but we expect that the gluing formulas will be quite similar.
-A version of the expanded theory for non-rigid targets can be constructed, which form the analogue of punctured maps.
-The geometry will appear in forthcoming work of Battistella, Carocci, and Nabijou.
-In general there appears to be a trade-off between the two approaches.
-The logarithmic theory is combinatorially simpler, containing fewer strata for instance, and when gluing can be done within the formalism this aids calculations.
-The expanded theory offers a flexible formalism for gluing where a full cycle theoretic formula can be written down, but working with the formula is necessarily more difficult.
+A cousin of the theory in the present paper is \textit{punctured} logarithmic Gromov--Witten theory, recently developed by Abramovich--Chen--Gross--Siebert~\cite{ACGS17}.
+Superficially, maps to expansions are different beasts than punctured maps, but we expect that the gluing formulas will be similar.
+A version of the expanded theory for non-rigid targets can be constructed, which form the analogue of punctured maps, see~\cite{CN21}.